Transfinite Adams representability: Obstruction theory in triangulated categories

 \subsection{Truncated Postnikov systems and obstructions}

-Our notion of truncated Potsnikov system enriches that considered in \cite{rmtc} in a way which is suitable to develop an obstruction theory.
-We also define homotopy categories of truncated Potsnikov systems.
+Our notion of truncated Postnikov system enriches that considered in \cite{rmtc} in a way which is suitable to develop an obstruction theory.
+We also define homotopy categories of truncated Postnikov systems.

 \begin{defn} An \emph{$n$\nobreakdash-truncated Postnikov system} $(X_{\leq n},P_*)$, $n\geq 0$, is a diagram in $\C{T}$

 where the first $n+1$ triangles are exact, the \emph{cocycle condition}